rage/cyber-security-base-19/data/module-2/part-2/applications.md

 }
 ```

-The Javascript file can be included to a HTML site as follows.
+The JavaScript file can be included to a HTML site as follows.
 Note that we
-load the Javascript file at the end of the document.
+load the JavaScript file at the end of the document.
 This is both to allow the
-browser to parse the page before including the Javascript code, and to avoid
+browser to parse the page before including the JavaScript code, and to avoid
 any blocking downloading of content.

 ```html